Mutation Leiden in the factor V gene and in the factor II gene (mut.20210G-A)

 Indications:

-In vitro determination of point mutations in the factor V (factor V Leiden, 1691G>A) and/or factor II gene
+In vitro determination of point mutations in the factor V gene (factor V Leiden, 1691G>A) and/or factor II

 (prothrombin; 20210G>A) in human genomic DNA:

--to assess genetic predisposition to thrombosis in patients with suspected disease or family history of recurrent miscarriages of unknown cause,
+-to assess genetic predisposition to thrombosis in patients with suspected disease or a family history of recurrent miscarriages of unknown cause,

--Biochemically confirmed resistance to activated protein C (APC resistance),
+-biochemically confirmed resistance to activated protein C (APC resistance),

--Protein C or S deficiency,
+-protein C or S deficiency,

 -and before starting hormone replacement therapy in postmenopausal women.

-Development and preparation of material (applies to contractors only)
+Preparation and development of material (applies only to contractors)

-Enter a one-time code:Show
+Enter one-time code: Show